wp-plugins/testimonial-basics/readme.txt

 for any site, whether or not you are using Gravatars for Testimonial Basics.
 I use WP Super Cache.

-= I just downloaded version 2.0.0 and I lost all my formatting =

-When you first update testimonial basics you will default to the unformatted display option.
-Go to the options panel and there you will see a set of easy to use options.
-The option "Use formatted display" is the one to check.
-It will bring back the formatted display from the original version.
-Except now you can easily control the colors and fonts of the display, allowing you to taylor it to your theme.

 = My testimonial is not showing? =

 Ensure it is approved.